-Magdalen Bickford is engaged in representing management and employers in labor and employment litigation.
+Magdalen Bickford is a Principal in the New Orleans, Louisiana, office of Jackson Lewis P.C.
+She is engaged in representing management and employers in labor and employment litigation.
 Ms. Bickford also provides consultation to employers regarding best practices in the workplace, policy and procedure implementation, management training and education, and general counsel.

 Ms. Bickford is the past Co-Vice Chair of the Legal Affairs Committee of the Association of Directory Publishers which pioneered the passage of Section 222e of the Telecommunications Act of 1996 and The Third Report and Order issued by the Federal Communications Commission interpreting that statute.
 She has successfully appeared in numerous courts and administrative agencies on behalf of management in several states, as well as the Equal Employment Opportunity Commission and National Labor Relations Board.